Header Ads

 The RTX 5090 performance

-Now the RTX 5090 brings twice performance over the predecessor for titles like Cyberpunk 2077, Alan Wake 2, Black Myth: Wukong.
+Now the RTX 5090 brings twice the performance of the predecessor for titles like Cyberpunk 2077, Alan Wake 2, and Black Myth: Wukong.
 This was also achieved with the help of DLSS and Ray Tracing technology.

 The prices